 “This timely exemption offers a practical solution to allow these much-needed workers to undertake key roles on farms and in processing facilities, and industry will continue to follow government guidance to help protect the health and safety of its staff.”

 - Employers should check the latest rules for travellers arriving in England before workers set off from their home countries.
 The latest information is available on the gov.uk website.

 - Travellers who have been vaccinated outside of the UK should check the gov.uk website to confirm that the UK will recognise the programme they were vaccinated under.

 - Workers must not travel to England if they are unwell or have coronavirus symptoms.
 If they develop symptoms whilst traveling they should alert the crew on the plane, boat or train (or driver if travelling by coach or bus).
 They will inform the staff at the port of arrival who will give further instructions.

 - Before arriving in England, travellers must complete the Passenger Locator Form.
 They will need passport details, their travel itinerary and the address where they will stay in England.
 Forms can be submitted up to 48 hours before arrival in England.

 - Accommodation should be arranged where the arriving workers can self-isolate.
 In order to benefit from the exemption, they will need to stay at the address specified in their Passenger Locator Form at all times, unless they are at work or travelling to/from work.

-- Workers should travel, live, work and self-isolate in the same cohort or group of not more than six people for their first 14 days.
+- Workers should travel, live, work and self-isolate in the same cohort or group of not more than six people for the duration of the required quarantine period.

-- Workers may only work in the same one function and location for the first 14 days after arriving in England.
+- Workers may only work in the same one function and location for the duration of the required quarantine period.